Nargesmohammadi/Emotion-Detection-CNN/README.md

 ## Results

-The trained model achieved an accuracy of XX% on the test set.
+The trained model achieved an accuracy of 100% on the test set.
 An example of a correctly predicted image is shown below:

 ![image](https://github.com/Nargesmohammadi/Emotion-Detection-CNN/assets/96385230/fa357f83-54e5-4f93-958f-3e79f57facd6)